Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 Higher-order choices determine what constitutes a “good” model before any estimation takes place.
 Most modeling failures originate here rather than in the estimation step.

 A brief review of relevant theory and prior empirical work is often useful, especially for cross-sectional and near-term models.
-For long-term prediction, such guidance is more limited.
+For long-term prediction, there is less material available.

 ### 1.1 Objectives
 Objectives define what success means.
 They are best developed through interviews with senior management.